Does Car Insurance Cover Hail Damage?

 Depending on the size of the storm, hail damage can range from a few dents on the hood to a total loss.
 Rest assured: if your vehicle is damaged by hail, your comprehensive coverage will cover the damages.
 This policy feature — usually paired with collision coverage — is designed to protect against weather-related threats.
-Let’s explore the ins and outs of hail damage and car insurance.
+Let’s explore the ins and outs of hail damage and car insurance as well as how to ensure you have the best rate after filing a claim.

-Comprehensive coverage will cover costs from hail damage, as long as the policy was valid prior the damage occurring.
-Comprehensive coverage is designed to fill the coverage gaps left by andcollision coverage.
-While liability insurance protects other people and property from damage you cause, and collision protects your vehicle, comprehensive covers damage that occurs outside of collision, including:
+Comprehensive coverage will cover costs from hail damage, as long as the policy was valid prior to the damage occurring.
+Comprehensive coverage is designed to fill the coverage gaps left by collision coverage.
+While liability insurance protects other people and property from damage you cause, and collision protects your vehicle, comprehensive covers damage that occurs outside of a collision, including:

 These rules don't vary much by car insurance company or by state.
 If you carry an insurance policy with GEICO in California and your cousin has Allstate in Texas, you both would have the same coverage against hail (as long as you both have comprehensive coverage).